MannShah720/Chef-Claude/README.md

 # Chef Claude

-## A recipe maker app that takes in ingredients written by the user and Claude gives a recipe
+## A recipe maker app that takes in ingredients and makes a recipe

 The app was built with the help of Scrimba.
 The user types in ingredients and then the Claude AI develops a recipe from those ingredients.

-From this project, I learnt about...
+From this project, I've learnt about...

 State:
+- Event listeners
-- useState
+- Using `useState`
-- updating state using a callback function
+- Updating state using a callback function
-- ternary
+- Conditional rendering using ternary and `&&`
-- toggling state
+- Toggling state
-- arrays as a state
+- Arrays as a state
-- objects as a state
+- Objects as a state

 Forms in React:
 - event.preventDefault()